The frontal lobe of the brain is vital to our consciousness, as well as functions that appear uniquely human, such as spoken language.

 It is one of four paired lobes in the brain’s cerebral cortex, and it plays vital roles in memory, attention, motivation, and numerous other daily tasks.

 The frontal lobe, similarly to the other lobes of the cerebral cortex, is actually made up of two, paired lobes.
-Together, these comprise two-thirds of the human brain.
+Together, these comprise

 The frontal lobe is part of the brain’s cerebral cortex.
 Individually, the paired lobes are known as the left and right frontal cortex.